zenika-open-source/promote-open-source-project/README.md

 - 🆕 Try to regularly release new versions of your project

-- ❗ Do not let issues opened without answer
+- ❗ Maintain your project, process opened issues

 - 🙏 Invite users to contribute